rafalslaby/Lab_1/Remote_tic_tac/README.md

 # Remote Tic Tac Toe Game

-Remote Tic Tac Toe Game with PC
+Remote Tic Tac Toe Game with PC and "more or less"

 ### Prerequisites